What is Buzzy?

 Do I have to log in to Buzzy?

 Yes - but it's free, and simple.
 The Buzzy Figma plugin works by allowing you to markup your Figma file - when you 'publish' your app, Buzzy extracts your designed objects from the Figma file and converts them into a Buzzy app using your design, coupled with the functionality, data and behaviours you told Buzzy to use via the plugin.
 The plugin will guide you through the log in process.

-We're working on it right now.
-Buzzy itself already has native apps and a bunch of cool features (see above) - we're working to make that available via Figma, so you can use your own design as an interface, rather than the standard Buzzy UI.
+Buzzy itself already has mobile apps and a bunch of cool features (see above) - we're working to make that available via Figma, so you can use your own design as an interface, rather than the standard Buzzy UI.

 Can I import data into my Buzzy app?

-You can import data from a CSV, REST API or Google Docs.
+You can import data from a CSV, REST API or Google Docs, and use JSONata as an Extract Transform.
 You'll need to dive into the Buzzy CMS, which forms the back-end of your app - we're working on adding a simpler data import wizard to the plugin to make this easier.